MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Comparison With Observed Chemical Compositions of Novae

 \subsection{Presolar Grains}

 Absorption features due to carbide grains have been observed around novae \citep[e.g.,][]{starrfield:97,gehrz:98}.
 This opens a possibility to find in the solar system, hidden in carbonaceous pristine meteorites, presolar grains that condensed around nova objects shortly before the Sun formed, and possibly carrying the Ne-E component observed in meteoritic samples \citep[][]{starrfield:97}.
 This scenario is confirmed by the analysis of abundances for a small fraction of presolar grains identified so far, which show distinctive isotopic signatures that may be associated with nova nucleosynthesis: a minor fraction of the presolar silicon carbides \citep[SiC nova,][]{amari:01,amari:02,jose:07b,heck:07}, a few graphite grains \citep[e.g.,][]{amari:01,zinner:07}, and oxides \citep[e.g.,][]{gyngard:10,nittler:10,gyngard:11}.
 Oxide grains should form in CO novae, whereas carbide grains around ONe novae, since the ejected material shows the C to O abundance ratios less than unity in the first case, and being C-rich in the last case (e.g., \citealt{amari:01}; also, see our Table \ref{tab:tab2}).
 However, observational features of carbide dust have been observed also around CO novae, and therefore this simple distinction cannot be made \citep[][]{gehrz:02}.
 The distinctive isotopic signatures of nova grains include extremely high excesses of $^{13}$C, $^{15}$N, overabundances of $^{26}$Mg and $^{22}$Ne due to the later radiogenic decay of the radioactive $^{26}$Al and $^{22}$Na (Table \ref{tab:tab2}), and high $^{17}$O/$^{16}$O isotopic ratios, specifically for oxide grains \citep[][]{clayton:76,amari:01,amari:02,jose:07b}. \cite{nittler:05} suggested that, at least, part of the nova SiC grains are instead made from material ejected by core-collapse SNe, showing typical nova signatures coupled with $^{28}$Si and $^{44}$Ti excesses that cannot be obtained from novae.
-This is potentially questioning also the origin of other carbide nova grains identified so far, where only C and N isotopic ratios were measured.
-Isotopic abundances from different elements (e.g., C, N, Si, Ca) need to be measured in order to disentangle between these two scenarios.
-On the other hand, the fact that carbide grains are observed condensing around novae, makes with no doubt these objects a stellar source to keep on the watch in grain abundance analysis.